Bombardier Movia C951: Automatic Track Inspection (ATI)

 Four of the C951 trains also have their bogies installed with the ATI, which is a system of cameras, lasers, and sensors installed on trains that help to detect defects like rail cracks or missing fasteners.

 Train formation

-The coupling configuration of a C951(A) trainset in revenue service is DM1–T–DM2, permanently coupled.
+The coupling configuration of a C951 trainset in revenue service is DM1–T–DM2, permanently coupled.
 D stands for "driver's desk", M for "motor" and T for "trailer".